y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Nov 11, 2023</time> Recorded a song that a couple of my schoolmates and I are covering!

 - <time>Oct 07, 2023</time> Recorded Zero by The Smashing Pumpkins!

 - <time>Oct 07, 2023</time> Recorded Suck My Kiss by Red Hot Chili Peppers - really loved how this one came out!